Base-West-Africa/Demo-examples/README.md

 #### Viem Gasless
 **Location**: `gasless-examples/viem-gasless/`

-A minimal example demonstrating gasless transactions using pure Viem without any framework dependencies.
+A minimal example demonstrating gasless transactions on Base blockchain using pure Viem without any framework dependencies.

 **Features:**
-- Pure Viem implementation
+- Pure Viem implementation for Base
 - No framework dependencies
 - Simple and lightweight
 - Perfect for learning the basics